Advocates push Governor to sign off on set of bills passed over the summer

 “Allow people to have a chance to live and thrive and succeed and in order for them to be able to do that let them have a payment plan in order to take care of their obligation for these fines and fees,” said Assemblymember Pam Hunter.

-All four pieces of legislation have not yet been delivered to the Governor yet according to the State Senate’s website.
+All four pieces of legislation have not yet been delivered to the Governor, according to the State Senate’s website.